8tentaculos/rasti/docs/api.md

 - Sends captured input to the model.

 A `View` is an atomic unit of the user interface that can render the data from a specific model or multiple models.
-However, views can also be independent and have no associated data.<br />
+However, views can also be independent and have no associated data.
 Models must be unaware of views.
-Views, on the other hand, may render model data and listen to the change events emitted by the models to re-render themselves based on changes.<br />
+Views, on the other hand, may render model data and listen to the change events emitted by the models to re-render themselves based on changes.
-Each `View` has a root element, `this.el`, which is used for event delegation.<br />
+Each `View` has a root element, `this.el`, which is used for event delegation.
 All element lookups are scoped to this element, and any rendering or DOM manipulations should be done inside it.
 If `this.el` is not present, an element will be created using `this.tag` (defaulting to div) and `this.attributes`.